pietrodileo/howlong/README.md

 | ---------------------------------------------------------- | ---------------------------------------------------------------------------- |
 | ![Day-based Gantt planning board](docs/images/gantt_1.png) | ![Analytics overview with donut and stacked bars](docs/images/analytics.png) |

-For a full walkthrough of settings, shortcuts, formats, and troubleshooting, see the [English manual](docs/guides/GUIDE.en.md) or [manuale italiano](docs/guides/GUIDE.it.md).
+For a walkthrough of settings, shortcuts, formats, and troubleshooting, see the [English manual](docs/guides/GUIDE.en.md) or [manuale italiano](docs/guides/GUIDE.it.md).

 # Stack